Lyle Oberwise: A serendipitous discovery

 On September 25, 1993, Lyle Oberwise was found dead of a heart attack in the hallway of his fourth-floor walk-up apartment building.
 Paramedics arriving on the scene checked his pockets and found only a prayer book and a roll of 35mm slide film.
 His wife, Agnes, had died four years earlier.
 He had no children and no heirs, but did have two 1st cousins: Elizabeth Oberwise Reed (1913-2002) and Mercedes Oberwise Hall (1917-2010), who were both living when Lyle passed away.
 Their father, John H. Oberwise (1893-1969) and Lyle's father, Matthew J. Oberwise (1883-1934), were brothers.
 Lyle did not leave a will.
 In April 1994, a classified ad appeared in the local paper for an estate sale of Oberwise's remaining possessions.
 John Angelos, a retired high school English teacher now running a rare book, photograph and art dealership with his wife Marilyn Johnson, attended the sale.
 The ad had read in part, "Many historic Milwaukee photographs".
 Angelos recalled walking into a room stacked with boxes and boxes filled with Kodachrome slides.
 He was given 15 minutes to look them over and put in a sealed bid.
 That night he received a call telling him he now owned the entire collection.

 Angelos little knew what he had stumbled upon until he began hauling all of the boxes home and examining them more systematically.
 They comprised eighteen albums of black-and-white prints, 750 black-and-white negatives taken during the 1930s, one box full of prints taken by Oberwise in Burma during World War II, one box of shots taken in New York City upon Oberwise's return home from the war and, finally, over 43,000 Kodachrome color slides shot in Milwaukee between 1945 and 1993.

+In 1996 Angelos and Johnson were awarded the "Cream of the Cream Award" by the City of Milwaukee for their work in maintaining the collection.